alecokas/alecokas.github.io/_posts/2020-07-31-convolutional-vae-in-flux.markdown

 $$ \mathcal{L}(\theta, \phi; x, z)  = \mathbb{E}_{q_{\phi}(z|x)}[log(p_{\theta}(x|z))] - D_{KL}(q_{\phi(z|x)}\|p(z))$$

 <br/>

 ### Building the VAE in Flux
+The rest of the post moves away from the theory and steps through an example of how to implement a Convolutional VAE using Flux.
+The code snippets to follow are taken from my Github repository, so head over there if you want to simply jumpy to the complete implementation.
+Let's get started with learning how to leverage dataloaders to easily import the FashionMNIST dataset.

 #### Loading the FashionMNIST dataset
 FashionMNIST is an incredibly popular benchmarking dataset, made up of low-resolution greyscale images of clothes, which operates as a simple drop-in replacement for the simpler original MNIST dataset.
 Each image is one of 10 possible clothing item types, which are used as the 10 labelled classes.
 The full dataset, established by [Zalando](https://research.zalando.com/), is made up of a training set of 60 000 images and a test set of 10 000 images, where all images are 28 by 28 in pixel width.
 For our demonstration, we zero-pad each image to 32 by 32 pixels so that we can apply a similar model architecture as documented in  [β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework](https://openreview.net/pdf?id=Sy2fzU9gl) and [Understanding disentangling in β-VAE](https://arxiv.org/abs/1804.03599). <br/>